Rajoy insists on stay-the-course plan to win Spanish re-election

 “I WON‘T VOTE FOR THIS PP”

-Jose Maria Aznar, former prime minister and honorary chairman of the party, last month leveled unusually sharp criticism towards Rajoy in an interview with conservative newspaper ABC.
+Jose Maria Aznar, former prime minister and honorary chairman of the party, last month levelled unusually sharp criticism towards Rajoy in an interview with conservative newspaper ABC.

 “There are no safe votes (for the PP), not even mine,” Aznar was quoted as saying in the interview.